hero860116/Sentinel/README.md

 [![License](https://img.shields.io/badge/license-Apache%202-4EB1BA.svg)](https://www.apache.org/licenses/LICENSE-2.0.html)
 [![Gitter](https://badges.gitter.im/alibaba/Sentinel.svg)](https://gitter.im/alibaba/Sentinel)

-## Documentation

-See the [中文](https://github.com/alibaba/Sentinel/wiki/%E4%BB%8B%E7%BB%8D) for readme.

-See the [Wiki](https://github.com/alibaba/Sentinel/wiki) for full documentation, examples, operational details and other information.

-See the [Javadoc](https://github.com/alibaba/Sentinel/tree/master/doc) for the API.

 ## What Does It Do?

 As distributed systems become increasingly popular, the stability between services is becoming more important than ever before.
-Sentinel takes "flow" as breakthrough point, and works on multiple fields including flow control, concurrency, circuit breaking, load protection, to protect service stability.
+Sentinel takes "flow" as breakthrough point, and works on multiple fields including **flow control**, **concurrency**, **circuit breaking** and **load protection**, to protect service stability.

 Sentinel has the following features: